FredHutch/aws-batch-at-hutch-docs/index.md

 Before you can use this file, **you will need to edit it** to fill in or replace the following values:

-* `command`(optional) The command to run when a job starts.
-This can be overridden when submitting a job.
+* `command`(optional) The command to run when a job starts. †
-* `environment` (optional) A set of environment variables to pass to the containers running your job.
-Can be overridden when submitting a job.
+* `environment` (optional) A set of environment variables to pass to the containers running your job. †
 * `memory` The amount of memory (in megabytes) your jobs will need.
-Defaults to 2000 (2GB).
+Defaults to 2000 (2GB). †
 * `vcpus` The number of CPU cores your job will need.
 Defaults to 1.
-You should only change this if you know that your job code is explicitly parallelized (that is, it uses more than one core).
+You should only change this if you know that your job code is explicitly parallelized (that is, it uses more than one core). †
 * `jobDefinitionName`  The name of the job definition.
 * `image` Change this if you don't want to use the default Docker image provided by SciComp.

+† = Can be overridden when submitting jobs.

 # Using secrets in jobs